-To compare antibiotic prescribing practices and survival in the intensive care unit (ICU) in pneumococcal severe community-acquired pneumonia (SCAP) between 2000 and 2013.
+The objective of the present study was to compare antibiotic prescribing practices and survival in the ICU for patients with pneumococcal severe community-acquired pneumonia (SCAP) between 2000 and 2013.

-Matched case-control study of two prospectively recorded cohorts in Europe.
-Eighty patients from CAPUCI II (cases) were matched with 80 patients from CAPUCI I (controls) based on: shock at admission, need of mechanical ventilation, COPD, immunosuppression and age.
+This was a matched case-control study of two prospectively recorded cohorts in Europe.
+Eighty patients from the Community-Acquired Pneumonia en la Unidad de Cuidados Intensivos (CAPUCI) II study (case group) were matched with 80 patients from CAPUCI I (control group) based on the following: shock at admission, need of mechanical ventilation, COPD, immunosuppression, and age.

 Demographic data were comparable in the two groups.
 Combined antibiotic therapy increased from 66.2% to 87.5% (P < .01), and the percentage of patients receiving the first dose of antibiotic within 3 h increased from 27.5% to 70.0% (P < .01).
 ICU mortality was significantly lower (OR, 0.82; 95% CI, 0.68-0.98) in cases, both in the whole population and in the subgroups of patients with shock (OR, 0.67; 95% CI, 0.50-0.89) or receiving mechanical ventilation (OR, 0.73; 95% CI, 0.55-0.96).
 In the multivariate analysis, ICU mortality increased in patients requiring mechanical ventilation (OR, 5.23; 95% CI, 1.60-17.17) and decreased in patients receiving early antibiotic treatment (OR, 0.36; 95% CI, 0.15-0.87) and combined therapy (OR, 0.19; 95% CI, 0.07-0.51).

 In pneumococcal SCAP, early antibiotic prescription and use of combination therapy increased.
 Both were associated with improved survival.